Quiet Quitting: How to Deal With a Passive Employee

 5 Ways to Beat the Great Attrition

-Your LinkedIn feed is probably humming right now with the noise of various opinions on the “Gen Z workplace trend” that swept through the latter half of 2022, and shows no let-up in 2023.
+Your LinkedIn feed is probably humming right now with the noise of various opinions like these on the “Gen Z workplace trend” that swept through the latter half of 2022, and shows no let-up in 2023.

 There’s nothing we love more than a new catchy buzzword–even if it’s applied to a phenomenon that’s been in existence since the year dot.

 Quiet quitting refers to the practice of employees doing the bare minimum in their jobs.
 They perform the tasks necessary to maintain their jobs but never go above and beyond.
 Some believe this is essentially being a disengaged worker, while others argue that quiet quitters are perfectly content in their work life—just not emotionally invested.

 The use of the term quiet quitting is relatively new.
 It first emerged in March 2022 when a video describing quiet quitting trended on TikTok.
 A Gallup survey released in September 2022 revealed that at least 50% of American workers are quiet quitters.

 While the COVID-19 pandemic itself didn’t spawn quiet quitting, it did arguably kickstart a movement where employees questioned their dedication to work.